Select your location:

 KUKA is celebrating its anniversary this year.
 KUKA has cast the company's exciting and eventful history in an entertaining book.
 The two historians and experts on corporate history, Dr. Ingo Stader and Dr. Max Schlenker of H&C Stader are the authors.
 In an interview, they tell us why it is important to deal with one's own corporate identity - and why working on the KUKA history was something special, even after many years of experience.

-Teresa Fischer
+Teresa Scheunert

 20 September 2023